carbon-design-system/ibm-security/docs/migration/carbon-for-ibm-security/grid.md

 # Grid

-The existing grid specification will be deprecated in the next major version in favor of [Carbon's grid](https://github.com/carbon-design-system/carbon/tree/main/packages/grid#usage).
+The existing grid specification will be removed in an upcoming major release in favor of [Carbon's grid](https://github.com/carbon-design-system/carbon/tree/main/packages/grid#usage).

 Also refer to [migration in Carbon](https://github.com/carbon-design-system/carbon/blob/main/docs/migration/10.x-grid.md).